Food & Nutrition Services

-Food Service is responsible for the preparation and service of Breakfast and/or Lunch to the students of Chippewa Valley Schools.
+Food & Nutrition Services is responsible for the preparation and service of Breakfast and/or Lunch to the students of Chippewa Valley Schools.

 Attention Debit Users leaving the district: Upon departing the district, if you have remaining funds on your Lunch account, you may fill out the